Italian for Beginners: Critical reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 88% based on 85 reviews, and an average rating of 7.2/10.
 The website's critical consensus reads, "Unlike many romantic comedies, the charming Italian for Beginners feels natural and genuinely heart-warming."
 On Metacritic, the film has a weighted average score of 77 out of 100, based on 28 critics, indicating "generally favorable reviews".

+Roger Ebert gave the film 3 out of 4 stars, writing that the film was "a charming Danish comedy, and the fact that it’s a Dogma film has little to do with its appeal.
+Yes, like all Dogma films, it’s shot on video, on location, with only music found at the source–but so what?
+You see how Dogma changes the subject...", writing that the film was a reminder that works of the movement "need not involve pathetic characters tormented by the misuse of their genitalia, but can simply want to have a little fun," positively comparing it to American independent films.

 Accolades

 The film won the Jury Grand Prix Silver Bear at the Berlin Film Festival, the Golden Spike Award for the best film of the year at the Seminci film festival in Valladolid, Spain, and the Audience Award at the Warsaw International Film Festival in Poland.
 Peter Gantzler won the award for Best Actor at the Seminci festival.
 The film also won the Gold Dolphin (Best Film) at the Festroia International Film Festival in 2001.